Yainer Diaz Preview, Player Props: Astros vs. Red Sox

-On Thursday, Yainer Diaz (.658 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 2:10 PM ET.
+On Monday, Yainer Diaz (.650 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 7:10 PM ET.

-In his last appearance, he racked up three hits (going 3-for-5 with an RBI) against the Red Sox.
+In his previous appearance, he reached base in both of his plate appearances against the Tigers.

 Yainer Diaz Game Info & Props vs. the Red Sox